Judd Trump

-Judd Trump (born 20 August 1989) is an English professional snooker player who is a former world champion and the current world number one.
-He is in fourth place on the list of all-time ranking event winners, having won 30 ranking titles.
-He has also won five Triple Crown titles.
+Judd Trump (born 20 August 1989) is an English professional snooker player who is a former world champion and a former world number one.
+He is in fourth place on the list of all-time ranking event winners, having won 31 ranking titles.
+He has won five Triple Crown events.

-He reached the World Under-21 Championship semi-finals aged 14, Trump turned professional in 2005.
-He won his maiden ranking title at the 2011 China Open, was runner-up to John Higgins at the 2011 World Snooker Championship, and captured his first Triple Crown title at the 2011 UK Championship.
-In the 2018–19 season, he completed his career Triple Crown by winning both the Masters and World Championship, and became the first player to win over £1 million in prize money in a single season.
+Trump turned professional in 2005, having reached the World Under-21 Championship semi-finals at age 14 the previous year.
+In 2011, after winning his maiden ranking title at the China Open, he was runner-up at the World Championship and captured his first Triple Crown title at the UK Championship.
+He finished runner-up at the 2014 UK Championship and completed his career Triple Crown in the 2018–19 season by winning both the Masters and the World Championship.
+In doing so, he became the first player to win over £1 million in prize money in a single season.
+He won six ranking events in the 2019–20 season, setting a new record for the most ranking titles earned in one season.

-In the 2019–20 season, he won six ranking events, setting a new record for the most ranking titles in a single season.
-He was awarded an MBE in 2022.
-During the 2024–25 season, he won total prize money of £1,680,600, setting a new record for the most prize money in a single season.
-He was inducted into the Snooker Hall of Fame in 2021.

-Trump made his 1,000th century break in professional competition at the 2024 British Open, becoming the third player, after O'Sullivan and Higgins, to reach this milestone.
-He holds the record for the most century breaks in a single season, having made 107 in the 2024–25 season.
-He has made nine maximum breaks in his career.
+At the 2024 British Open, Trump made his 1,000th century break in professional competition, becoming the third player to reach this milestone, after Ronnie O'Sullivan and John Higgins.
+During the 2024–25 season, he won a total of £1,680,600 in prize money, setting a new record for the highest prize income in a single season.
+Known for his attacking style of play and skills, he holds the record for the most century breaks achieved in one season, having made 107 in 2024–25, and has made nine maximum breaks in his career.
+He was inducted into the World Snooker Tour Hall of Fame in 2021 and has been awarded World Snooker's Player of the Year on four occasions.
+He was awarded an MBE in 2022 for services to snooker.